FallibleInc/blog/_posts/2016-05-10-otp-based-authentication.md

 Almost every app today uses a 2 factor authentication where the second factor is an `SMS` sent to your mobile phone.
 This ensures that even if your password is compromised, you will be safe as long as you have your mobile phone with you.

 ##### Problem with OTP
 Problem comes when people use just `SMS` as the only form of authentication.
 Shortcuts in security are often disastrous.
 It would still have been okay if they implemented it perfectly.
-Far from it, OTP based authentication are subject to lot of risks, sometimes:
+Far from it, OTP based authentications are subject to a lot of risks, sometimes:

 * `send OTP` API sends back `OTP` in the API response (funny but true)
 * They use very small OTP (convenient for users?)